chrisjbreisch/Trs80.Level1Basic/README.md

 even 10,000.
 The unit tests for the scanner and parser are essentially smoke tests.
 And the unit tests for the interpreter are light except on areas that have caused me issues (like `PRINT`, for example).
 And I had to rewrite `PRINT` once more just to make it properly testable.

+In particular, some of the 2.0 changes need more testing.
+I re-wrote input to convert everything to upper case, and I'm still not 100% happy with how that code looks.
+It feels fragile to me.
+The error handling code definitely has a [bad odor](https://en.wikipedia.org/wiki/Code_smell) about it, and I will rework that in time.

 # TL;DR
 If you don't want to read the book, and just want to play, I'm mimicking the final pages of the book here,